grafana/k6-docs/src/data/markdown/docs/02 javascript api/11 jslib.md

 https://jslib.k6.io/library-name/version/index.js
 ```

-Note, that libraries have versions.
-For example "functional.js" library currently has v0.0.1, v0.0.2 and v0.0.3.
-When using a library, you will have to choose a specific version.
+Libraries hosted on jslib have versions.
+For example "functional.js" library currently has v0.0.1 and v0.0.2.

 We recommend that you use the last version available at the time of writing your k6 scripts.
+Older versions will continue to be hosted on jslib, so you don't have to worry about your scripts breaking.

+This documentation is for the last version of these libraries.
+If the examples documented here don't work, please check that you are using the latest version.

+If you don't want to depend on jslib or want to make modifications to the code, you can download the libraries and use them locally.